 7. How is hypothecation used in other loans?

 Most commonly, you’ll see hypothecation used in mortgages.

-However, there are some other loans that this tool may be used in as well.
+However, there are some other loans where this tool may be used for as well.

 Auto loans: This type of hypothecation is when you agree to use your car, motorcycle, RV, or other vehicle as collateral to secure your loan

 Home equity loans: This type of hypothecation is when your home is used to secure a home equity loan (just like with a mortgage)

 Business loans: This type of hypothecation occurs when you take out a loan to pay for equipment for your business

 8. What are the top reasons to hypothecate?

 Why would you want to risk losing your assets if you can avoid it?